smartemission/smartemission/docs/platform/data.rst

 https://github.com/Geonovum/smartemission/blob/master/etl

-The `ETL-framework Stetl <http://stetl.org>`_ is used for all ETL-steps using ageneric `Stetl Docker Image <https://github.com/Geonovum/smartemission/blob/master/docker/stetl>`_ is reused in every ETL-step.
+The `ETL-framework Stetl <http://stetl.org>`_ is used for all ETL-steps using a generic `Stetl Docker Image <https://github.com/Geonovum/smartemission/blob/master/docker/stetl>`_ is reused in every ETL-step.
 Each of the three ETL-steps are expanded below.

 Harvester